ben-dh3/rest_api_server/README.md

 Server made using Flask with GET request functionality.
 When called the server sends an HTTP response with the required RESTful headers and caching functionality using Flask-Caching.

-I wrote this server for the purpose of bettering my understanding of REST API, and to explain REST in an article on Medium.
+I wrote this server for the purpose of bettering my understanding of REST API, and to explain REST in an [article](https://www.codenjobs.com/user/ben/blog/why-use-soap-when-you-can-rest) on Code & Jobs.

 # How to Run the Project